Medaille University

 Medaille University was a private college in Buffalo, New York.
 The Sisters of St. Joseph founded Medaille in 1937, naming it after their founder, Jean Paul Médaille.
 It later became nonsectarian and coeducational.
 The college served roughly 1,600 students, mainly from Western New York and Southern Ontario, during its final years.

-In May 2022, the Board of Regents of the New York State Department of Education approved Medaille College's request to be designated a university.
+In May 2022, the Board of Regents of the New York State Department of Education approved a request by Medaille College to be designated a university.
 Due to ongoing financial and enrollment challenges, Medaille announced its closure effective August 31, 2023.

 History

 The Sisters of St. Joseph opened the Institute of the Sisters of Saint Joseph in 1875.
 This training center for nuns and other vowed women who wanted to serve the church in education, laid the first foundations for what would later eventually become Medaille College.

 Degrees were first offered in 1937.
 At that time, the school's name was Mount Saint Joseph Teachers' College.
 In 1964, it became Mount Saint Joseph College and in 1968, Medaille College.
 Most graduates went on to teach at Catholic schools in New York State.